 You're using the current Cisco VPN (AnyConnect) if your icon looks like this:

 NOTE: If you are using any other VPN besides Cisco AnyConnect, you will need to upgrade your VPN client in order to connect to the CITES VPN server.

 Older VPN versions (retired)

 You're using the old Cisco version if your software uses icons that look like this:

 You're using the old Nortel VPN if your software uses icons that look like this:

 If your VPN software and icons don't look like either of those, you may be using the "SonicWall" or "Aventail" SSL VPN.
 It offers both a web-based interface and a client with an icon that looks like this:

 If you need to contact the CITES Help Desk, it'll be helpful to tell them which VPN system you're using.

-This section provides instructions for regular campus users -- students, faculty, and staff with NetIDs.
+This section provides instructions for University students, faculty, and staff with NetIDs.
 (Guests can use the same instructions with guest IDs.)
 You'll choose the operating system of the computer that you'll use to connect and continue from there.

 This section is for IT professionals who offer wireless or walkup networking in their departments and/or support off-campus and guest VPN users.
 (Wondering about the IP range for the new VPN system?
 See the IP range listing file.)